 See below for a list of projects that I am currently working on.

-My core research agenda exploring the fundamental role of violence in shaping American political economy.
+My core research agenda exploring the fundamental role of violence in shaping societies.

 The determinants and effects of protests.

-The evolution of inequality and redistribution over the long-run.
+The evolution of politics, inequality, and redistribution over the long-run.

 Works from my past life as an IR student.